Theo Todman's Web Page - Notes Pages

 - Actuals

-- I worked hard during 23Q3, nearly achieving my target hours.
-This largely in spite of a revolution in my priorities at the end of July, when I finally decided that I need to go all out – or as near all-out as I can cope with psychologically – on my Thesis.
-There’s still an enormous amount of work to do, and I’ll be 70 mid-November this year!
-So, I decided to ‘mothball’ three time-consuming projects, namely Bridge, Languages and Philosophy of Religion, at least I’m making considerable progresson my Thesis.
+- I instituted a revolution in my priorities at the end of July 2023, when I finally decided that I need to go all out – or as near all-out as I can cope with psychologically – on my Thesis.
+There’s still an enormous amount of work to do, and I was 71 in mid-November 2024!
+So, I decided greatly to reduce the amount of time allocated to two time-consuming projects, namely Languages and Philosophy of Religion, at least until I’ve made considerable progress on my Thesis.

-- The tables of actual versus plan are on separate pages, accessible below16:-
+- The tables of actual versus plan are on separate pages, accessible below20:-

-- For detailed breakdowns of time spent this year, by month and by study location, follow this link17.
+- For detailed breakdowns of time spent this year, by month and by study location, follow this link21.

-- For a report by sub-project of time expended since my records began, follow this link18.
+- For a report by sub-project of time expended since my records began, follow this link22.

-- For tables of Actual versus Plan, together with the high-level plan for the next quarter, see this page19.
+- For tables of Actual versus Plan, together with the high-level plan for the next quarter, see this page23.

 Planning

-Consequently, I’ve increased the planned effort for my Thesis to 29 hours a week, which is more than I’d schedule as a part-time PhD student20.
+Consequently, I reduced – and have maintained for this Quarter – the planned effort for my Thesis to 16 hours a week, which is 9 hours less than I’d schedule as a part-time PhD student24.
+I hope to return this to what it should be later in the year when I’ve caught up with Web-Tools.

-I’ve also increased the time allocation for my Web Tools project to 10 hours / week, as there’s a lot of importance to do fairly urgently.
+I’ve decreased the time allocation for my Web Tools project to 10 hours / week, to balance the books, despite there being a lot of important work to do fairly urgently.

-I’ve decided to continue to try to play the oboe properly, and improve my general musicianship, but have had to restrict my Music allowance to 4 hours / week, which includes my administrative work in support of the Enigma Ensemble.
+I’ve decided to continue to try to play the Oboe properly, and improve my general musicianship, and have maintained my Music allowance for the coming quarter at 7 hours / week, which includes my administrative work in support of the Enigma Ensemble and attempts to engage with Aural work and learn the Tenor Recorder.

-Philosophy of Religion and Languages have been mothballed, with only a single hour a week each.
-“Fallow” time while walking Bertie will now be taken up with reading philosophy on my Kindle now that I have more time to follow up the reading with writing.
+“Fallow” time while walking Bertie is now taken up with reading philosophy on my Kindle now that I have more time to follow up the reading with writing.

 - Web Tools: 10 hours.